 Codes and Frequencies

 HYPERTENYR indicates whether persons had hypertension or high blood pressure during the past 12 months.
 In 1977, this information was collected for all persons age 20 and older; in 2002 and 2007, it was collected only from sample adults age 18+ who were ever diagnosed by a doctor or other health professional as having hypertension (HYPERTENEV); in 2012 sample children ages 6-17 were also included.
-Please see the Comparability and Universe tabs for changes in the universe between samples.
+Beginning in 2013, it was collected from sample adults age 18+ who were ever told they had hypertension and were told they had hypertension on two or more different visits to a health professional (HYP2TIME).

-Along with universe differences, other procedural changes limit the comparability of this variable between samples.
+Along with universe differences, other procedural changes limit the comparability of this variable between the 1977 and later samples.

 There were slight differences in the question wording between the two time periods.